JohnsonL111/quartz/content/about/experience.md

 ---

 > **Software Developer Intern @ Powerex** (Jan.
 2023 – August.
 2023) <br> **_Tech Stack: C#/.NET, React.js, ASP.NET MVC/Web APIs, Entity Framework (EF6), Teamcity CI/CD, SQL, VBA, Selenium, TFS, SSIS, Snowflake, MSSQL, Oracle_** <br>
-> • Developer on the Analytics team delivering internal tools used by quants and traders for energy trading under BC Hydro. <br><br>
+> • Developer on the front office data platform team maintaining various internal tools and data services contributing to the availability/reliability of various data lakes, warehouses, and databases critical to quants and traders energy trading under BC Hydro. <br><br>

 <details>
   <summary>More Details</summary>
   <p>
-    • Developed 4 parallelized C#/.NET ETL API/Web Scrapers that process large-scale gas/energy data daily to guide trade decisions.<br><br>
+    • Developed 4 new & extended/maintained tons of C#/Python/SQL services supporting the 24x7 reliability of the trading platform.<br><br>
     • Maintained and extended a suite of 150+ C# data scrapers by fixing bugs, optimizing performance, and integrating new data sources to enhance coverage and reliability.<br><br>
-    • Designed and developed C#/.NET APIs and a React frontend for a portal to allow admins to interact with notification data (CRUD).<br><br>
+    • Engineered various C#/.NET REST APIs and React components for an internal site to allow traders to visualize/filter energy data.<br><br>
     • Developed SQL tables and views to structure and categorize energy data, and wrote data migration scripts to transfer datasets from Microsoft SQL Server (MSSQL) to Snowflake.<br><br>
     • Built interactive VBA Macros interacting with SQL/Snowflake to support WECC data refresh/archive for an internal workbook used by quants.<br><br>
     • Led the migration of an SSIS ETL pipeline and related jobs to a modernized C#/.NET Windows Service, improving maintainability and infrastructure reliability after external data fragmentation.<br><br>